canonical/ubuntu-pro-client/dev-docs/howtoguides/troubleshoot_security_confinement.md

 ## Troubleshooting Apparmor

-The Apparmor profile for the `apt-news` service is loaded via the `AppArmorProfile` directive in the unit file `/lib/systemd/system/apt-news.service`:
+The Apparmor profile for the confined service is loaded via the `AppArmorProfile` directive in the unit file `/lib/systemd/system/<name>.service`.
+For example, for `apt-news.service`:
 ```
   [Service]
   ...
-  AppArmorProfile=ubuntu_pro_apt_news
+  AppArmorProfile=-ubuntu_pro_apt_news
 ```

 This will apply the specified AppArmor profile on service startup.
+If the profile does not exist, the service startup will fail in Pro client versions older than 31.2.2.
+In newer versions, that failure will be masked (see [LP: #2057937](https://bugs.launchpad.net/ubuntu/+source/ubuntu-advantage-tools/+bug/2057937) for details) and the service will run unconfined, i.e., without AppArmor protection.

-If the profile does not exist, the service startup will fail.
-The actual profile is located in `/etc/apparmor.d/ubuntu_pro_apt_news`, and is loaded into the kernel at package install/upgrade time, or when the system boots.
+The AppArmor profiles are located in the `/etc/apparmor.d` directory, and are loaded into the kernel at package install/upgrade time, or when the system boots.
+While the filename of the profile is an indication about its name, that's not mandatory: the actual name of the profile is defined inside the file.

 To verify if the Apparmor profile is causing the issues you are observing, the first troubleshooting attempt should be to put it in "complain" mode.
 In that mode, it will allow everything, but log if something would have been blocked had the profile been in "enforce" mode.